angadhn/MySite/_notes/Where is my von Braun Wheel?.md

 - Robert Zubrin on [Why We Should Settle Mars](https://quillette.com/2023/12/04/why-we-should-go-to-mars/)
 - Casey Handmer on [Are modular space stations cost effective](https://caseyhandmer.wordpress.com/2019/06/26/are-modular-space-stations-cost-effective/)
 - Brian Potter on [Building Apollo](https://www.construction-physics.com/p/building-apollo)**

-Perhaps a line of research would have been initiated in 1961- we will never know.
-Soon after Apollo was announced by Kennedy, cancellation threats were issued to the ongoing space station development projects which had little relevance to landing man on the Moon in 8 years.
-The program survived through Langley’s leadership lobbying who convinced NASA HQ that larger stations were a logical successor to Apollo.
-The space station vision shrank to meet Apollo’s more modest needs: no artificial gravity and much smaller crews of 3.
-Post-Apollo era, NASA’s funding shrank and the Space Shuttle became the “logical successor” with a very limited station, Skylab, was launched based on Apollo technologies.
-The Soviet Union also cooled their interest in their lunar programme and started Salyut, the first serious space station programme.

 %%
 # So what happened to these programs?